 This investment strategy is working even better than we expected +711%

-When we tested the Qi Value investment strategy in the first half of 2015 (and I started using it in my own portfolio) I honestly did not think it would work this well.
+When we tested the Qi Value investment strategy in 2015 (and I started using it in my personal portfolio) I didn't think it would work this well.

 16 year return +710.7%